 “Those who put the historical novel in a category apart are forgetting that what every novelist does is only to interpret, by means of the techniques which his period affords, a certain number of past events; his memories, whether consciously or unconsciously recalled, whether personal or impersonal, are all woven of the same stuff as History itself.
 The work of Proust is a reconstruction of a lost past quite as much as ‘War and Peace’.
 The historical novel of the 1830s, it is true, tends towards melodrama, and to cloak-and-dagger romance; but not more than does Balzac’s magnificent ‘Duchesse de Langeais’ or his startling ‘Girl with the Golden Eyes’, both of a wholly contemporary setting.
 Flaubert painstakingly rebuilds a Carthaginian palace by charging his description with hundreds of minute details, thus employing essentially the same method as for his picture of Yonville, a village of his own time and of his own Normandy.
 In our day, when introspection tends to dominate literary forms, the historical novel, or what may for convenience be called by that name, must take the plunge into time recaptured, and must fully establish itself within some inner world.”

 "Within some inner world".
-Then to create Robinson Crusoe in a fictional novel is actually no different from recreating Alexander Selkirk in a historical novel.
-What Joyce famously remarked applies to both: that the depth of the writing depends upon the depth of the living; that to write at the level that you wish to write, you first have to live at the level that you wish to write.
+Then to create Robinson Crusoe in a fictional novel is actually no different from recreating Alexander Selkirk, the real-life model for Crusoe, in a historical novel.
+What James Joyce famously remarked applies to both: that the depth of the writing depends upon the depth of the living; that to write at the level that you wish to write, you first have to live at the level that you wish to write.

-At the start of this essay I equated Yourcenar with the great Austrian writer Hermann Broch in my hall of fame of historical novelists, and I cannot resist ending with this, from Broch's “The Death of Virgil” (Vintage Books, 1995) :
+At the start of this essay I equated Yourcenar with the great Austrian writer Hermann Broch, and placed them side-by-side in my hall of fame of historical novelists.
+Now, to end it, I cannot resist quoting this, from Broch's "The Death of Virgil" (Vintage Books, 1995):

 “The rumbling continued and it was emitted from the mingling of the light with the darkness, both of them roused by the incipient tone which now actually began to sound, and that which sounded was more than song, more than the striking of the lyre, more than any tone, more than any voice, since it was all these together and at once, bursting out of the nothing as well as out of the universe, breaking forth as a communication beyond every understanding, breaking forth as a significance above every comprehension, breaking forth as the pure word which it was, exalted above all understanding and significance whatsoever, consummating and initiating, mighty and commanding, fear-inspiring and protecting, gracious and thundering, the word of discrimination, the word of the pledge, the pure word; so it roared thither, roaring over and past him, swelling on and becoming stronger and stronger, becoming so overpowering that nothing could withstand it, the universe disappearing before the word, dissolved and acquitted in the word while still being contained and preserved in it, destroyed and recreated forever, because nothing had been lost, nothing could be lost, because end was joined to beginning, being born and giving birth again and again; the word hovered over the universe, over the nothing, floating beyond the expressible as well as the inexpressible, and he, caught under and amidst the roaring, he floated on with the word; although the more he was enveloped by it, the more he penetrated into the flooding sound and was penetrated by it, the more unattainable, the greater, the graver and more elusive became the word, a floating sea, a floating fire, sea-heavy, sea-light, notwithstanding it a still the word: he could not hold fast to it, and he might not hold fast to it; incomprehensible and unutterable for him: it was the word beyond speech.”

-Proof that a historical novel, properly written, is not simply a recounting of history in narrative form, but a book that contains the limits of that history within the limitlessness of the human capacity to write profoundly; that it is the “novel”, not the “historical”, that is the important word in that phrase.
+Proof that a historical novel, properly written, does not have to be just a recounting of history in narrative form, but may contain the limits of that history within the limitlessness of the human capacity to write profoundly; that it is the "novel", not the "historical", which is the important word in that phrase.

 You can find David Prashker at: